arturonline/docs/ms/cs/02. Types/4. Casting & Boxing/Casting.md

 # Casting and Type Conversions

-You might sometimes need to copy a value into a variable or method parameter of another type.
+You might sometimes need to copy a value into a variable or method parameter of a different type.

 ## 1. Implicit conversions